Replay attacks may threaten your customers’ online security

 According to CyberArk’s global research report, 93% of organizations had two or more identity-related breaches in the past year.[3]
 This means it’s not only up to consumers to protect themselves against identity theft.
 It’s also up to businesses to protect themselves and their customers from the threat of fraud.

 As security technology advances, so do the tactics of hackers attempting to steal information such as usernames, account numbers, and passwords from innocent online users.
-One method that hackers use to obtain this information is called a replay attack, which can pose a serious threat to your consumers’ online security.
+One method that hackers use to obtain this information is called a replay attack, which can pose a serious threat to your customers’ online security.

 What is a replay attack?